pretix/pretix-docs/docs/guides/meta/language.md

 Ignore spellings marked as "variant".
 If neither our terminology database nor Merriam-Webster have an entry on a word, use Wiktionary.

-If you or the team have not yet made a decision which spelling option to use, pick on variant and stick with it.
+If you or the team have not yet made a decision which spelling option to use, pick one variant and stick with it.
 Consistent spelling is helpful for replacing the word with the proper spelling later.

 ### Punctuation